S.Africa reports 24-hour record of 1,160 new virus cases

 The main opposition Democratic Alliance party on Thursday filed a legal suit challenging the rationale behind some of the coronavirus lockdown rules.

-On Sunday Health Minister Zweli Mkhize came to Ramaphosa’s defence and appealed for national unity in the fight against coronavirus.
+On Sunday Health Minister Zweli Mkhize came to Ramaphosa’s defense and appealed for national unity in the fight against coronavirus.

 “We need to be working together, we need to be united, we need to be strong to face this pandemic,” he said in a eulogy at a memorial for a senior ruling ANC official and medical doctor who succumbed to COVID-19 related illness.

-Doctor Clarence Mini died last week aged 69 after being hospitalised for more than a month.
+Doctor Clarence Mini died last week aged 69 after being hospitalized for more than a month.

 He said Ramaphosa was doing “outstanding” work and that his decisions were informed by science.